 The script should be around 3 pages long in the recommended industry format.

 Should there be a need to alter any small aspect of the script when it goes into production the winner should be willing to work with the script editor and/or director to develop the idea.
 If this should occur the rights to the script still remain with the writer.

-The closing date for submissions is now 28 January 2022 but is earlier (October 2021) on our UK Film Festival London Filmfreeway site which is mainly for film submission but also has a script competition submission category.
-It is best to submit to the Script Competition site.
+The closing date for submissions is now 28 February 2023 but is earlier (October 2022) on our UK Film Festival London Filmfreeway site which is mainly for film submission but also has a script competition submission category.
+It is best to submit to the UK FILM FESTIVAL SCRIPT COMPETITION SITE.
 Click the Filmfreeway link above.